mintern-java/primitive/README.md

 ## Java Primitive

 Provides utility methods for functionality related to primitive types.
-Currently, the only functionality is the ability to sort primitive arrays using custom comparators.
+This currently includes sorting and searching based on custom comparators.

 To include the library in your project (Java 6+ supported), add the following to your POM: